williamngan/react-native-sprite/README.md

 **5)** Next, add a folder of images that you want to animate.
 You can find some images in [`react-native-sprite/SpriteExample/ios/rider`](./SpriteExample/ios/rider) for testing.
 Like step #2, right-click the project folder and select "Add files..."

+Note that you may need to clean and rebuild XCode project after adding new assets.

 **6)** Click on the generated bridge header file from step 4 (`ProjectFoo-Bridging-Header.h`), and add these two lines into the file.

 ```objective-c